SciRuby/iruby/README.md

 Birmingham, AL's Open Source Software meetup - BOSS.

-At one of these sessions in early 2012, Tom Brander did a presentation and used iPython in his browser to manage it (there was much code and it was executed live).
-This was the first time I'd seen iPython in the browser where it actually worked like it was supposed to, and I was extremely impressed.
+At one of these sessions in early 2012, Tom Brander did a presentation and used IPython in his browser to manage it (there was much code and it was executed live).
+This was the first time I'd seen IPython in the browser where it actually worked like it was supposed to, and I was extremely impressed.

-If you've not seen iPython, it looks like this <* Insert Screenshot Here *> in its web-browser mode.
+If you've not seen IPython, it looks like this <* Insert Screenshot Here *> in its web-browser mode.
 It also manages a lot of console-basd REPLs.

 Anyway, it has notebooks that you can save out to execute later, and you can